I like to share information and help make the Internet a better place.

 Hello, It’s been a long, long time since I did a Buddhism video for YouTube, but here’s a video on Zen: I made this about a month ago, but I was so busy, I had no time to edit and … Continue reading

-(Ryuanji Temple’s “garden” in the snow, taken in 2005) After my experiences with Rinzai (臨済) Zen in Arizona and later in Seattle, I became curious about the history of Rinzai in Japan, but I was surprised to find that information … Continue reading
+After my experiences with Rinzai (臨済) Zen in Arizona and later in Seattle, I became curious about the history of Rinzai in Japan, but I was surprised to find that information is limited.
+Most Rinzai historical information in English focuses … Continue reading

 Anicca vata sankhara Upada vaya dhammino Upakituva nirujihanti Tesang vupasamo sukho All conditioned things are impermanent Their nature is to arise and pass away.
 To live in harmony with this truth Brings the highest happiness. – Theravada Buddhist funeral chant … Continue reading